CouncilofLorien/counciloflorien.github.io/docs/news/issue4.md

 ### The Sealed Deck Game

 Due to size considerations, sealed deck tournaments only require a 25/25 card minimum deck size (as printed in the rulesbook).
 For a sealed deck game tournament, each player receives a starter deck and three booster packs.
-ICE suggest using either 3 boosters from Middle-earth The Wizards, or 1 booster from Middle-earth the Wizards and two from either Middle-earth: Dragons or Middle-earth: Dark Minions.
+CoL suggest using either 3 boosters from Middle-earth The Wizards, or 1 booster from Middle-earth the Wizards and two from either Middle-earth: Dragons or Middle-earth: Dark Minions.
 No other cards are allowed in the play area besides the cards received from the Tournament Coordinator.
 Tournament coordinators should feel free to enforce this policy any way they see fit.

 Each player is allowed 45 minutes to construct a deck for a one-deck game.
 It will have to determined if standard or starter rules are being used by the tournament coordinator.
 It should be noted that on average, seven cards (not counting region cards) from each player's set of cards will not be playable at all.
 Players should be aware of this extra baggage when constructing their decks.
 If a player does not have 25 playable hazards or resources, he or she should play with all that he or she does have, and still play with 25 of the other.